 - Conversion construction projects.
 For example: transforming a silo into a livestock shed.
 However, new equipment could be retrofitted into existing buildings, for example, a new milking parlour/robot could go into an existing shed, provided an engineer’s certificate was present to show the building is structurally fit for purpose to support the new kit and it has a 20 year design life.

 - Purchase and installation of renewable energy investments.
-A support framework is already available through the Department for the Economy.

 - Second hand equipment.
 Ineligible under the EU approved NI RDP 2014-2020